Favrile Bowl Vase, ca. 1895-96

 Favrile Bowl Vase, ca. 1895-96; Design Director: Louis Comfort Tiffany (American, 1848–1933); USA; free-blown favrile glass; H x diam.: 6 x 9 cm (2 3/8 x 3 9/16 in.); Gift of Anonymous Donor; 1952-166-33

-In addition to Iridescence, this object was previously on display as part of the exhibition Passion for the Exotic: Louis Comfort Tiffany and Lockwood de Forest.
+This object was previously on display as a part of the exhibitions Iridescence and Passion for the Exotic: Louis Comfort Tiffany and Lockwood de Forest.